Book a call

 AI may produce answers that sound clear and confident—even when they are:

-That matters because dental practices work in a high-responsibility environment, including:
+That matters because dental practices operate in a high-responsibility environment involving:

 If AI helps draft it, a trained human must review it.